 For the last two years, Vimeo has been offering free songs that you can download and use in your your videos and now YouTube has joined the party.
 To be sage, you better use these audio services with their respective video sites; that is, you should use the YouTube library for videos to be posted on YouTube and use the Vimeo library for videos to be posted on Vimeo.

 In YouTube you need to have an account and be logged in.
-Go to Video Manager and select Creation Tools and Audio Library (see the left column).
+Go to Creator Studio and select Create (see the left column) and then Audio Library or simply go to this link: www.youtube.com/audiolibrary/music

 In Vimeo, you need to be logged in and select the Create tab at the top of the page.